alexhernandezgarcia/alexhernandezgarcia.github.io/slides/pasteur-visit-jun25.md

 --

-.highlight1[Limitation]: Reinforcement learning excels at optimisation in complex spaces but tends to lack diversity.
+.highlight1[Limitation]: Some methods (RL) excel at optimisation in complex spaces but tends to lack diversity.

 --
-.highlight1[Limitation]: Markov chain Monte Carlo (MCMC) can _sample_ from a distribution (diversity) but struggles at mode mixing in high dimensions.
+.highlight1[Limitation]: Some methods (MCMC) can _sample_ from a distribution (diversity) but struggle in high dimensions.

 --